Pairing Beer, Cheese and Jam: A Guide

 If you have chosen your food course first and are serving a rich meal of roast beef with plum jam dressing, a strong, hearty ale would be a suitable beer choice.

-A general rule to follow when pairing Jam and Beer is to enhance the nuances present in your beverage.
+A general rule to follow when pairing beer and jam is to enhance the nuances present in your beverage.
 Choose jams or marmalades that won’t compete with or upstage lighter-flavored beverages, and choose darker, more flavorful fruit preserves to pair with heartier beers, stronger cheeses or richer foods.

 With the diversity in Brewmasters styles and beverage choices, it is important to know your beer’s characteristics.
 If you are uncertain, ask questions!
 Our suggested pairings are guidelines for your enjoyment.